ellysh/video-game-bots/ClickerBots/output-device-capture.md

 5. Type several symbols into the Notepad window.
 6. Wait a message box with coordinates of the added text.
 It should appear after 5 seconds since the previous message box.

 Functions of the **FastFind** library operating with SnapShots.
 SnapShot is a terms of the library and it means a copy of the screen in a memory.
 The SnapShot have been taken implicitly in the example of **FFBestSpot** function.
-But we take two SnapShot expicitly by **FFSnapShot** function in the **FFLocalizeChanges.au3** script.
+But we take two SnapShot explicitly by **FFSnapShot** function in the **FFLocalizeChanges.au3** script.
 First SnapShot is taken in 5 seconds after the script launching.
 This delay is needed for switching to the Notepad window.
 Second SnapShot is taken in 5 seconds after the showing a message box with "Change a picture now" text.
 This delay is needed for performing your actions that will change the screen picture.

 **FFSnapShot** function takes these parameters: